Practicing Peace Breath

 - 8 yr old girl, after noticing her emotions: "We just had intruder training, and I'm scared.
 What if they come with guns to our school?"

 - 10 yr old boy: "My 5 yr old brother had to go to the hospital this weekend, he has pneumonia.
 I was really worried about him.
-I used my mindful breathing and it helped me to calm down and feel better."
+I used my mindful breathing and I didn't feel so worried."

 - 8 yr old boy after noticing thoughts: "I worry about the environment, and about global warming."